Columbus woman saved by texting 911 to report domestic disturbance

 COLUMBUS, Ind. – A Columbus woman is safe after police say she texted 911 during a domestic disturbance.

-The Bartholomew County dispatch received a text around 9:40 p.m. on Friday in the 1200 block of Lafayette Avenue in regards to a domestic disturbance.
+The Bartholomew County dispatch received a text around 9:40 p.m. on Friday in the 1200 block of Lafayette Avenue on a report of a domestic disturbance.

 The officers eventually made contact with the victim and noted that her neck was red and her left arm was bruised.